 A few minutes of watching this and spectators start to catch the bug: Who will come out on top?
 Who will fade?
 What will happen?
 Where can I watch some more?

 Many people jump in their cars and follow the teams, staking out spots along the trail where they can see them go by.

 “There are these little shelters up and down the trail for snowmobilers, and each one is full of people with hot dogs and hot chocolate,’’ says Jack Welsh, a volunteer coordinator who once kept a team of dogs.
 “Oh, yeah, it’s contagious.’’

-In 2004, I volunteered for Welsh at the Poplar Lake/Trail Center turn-around point so I could see more of the dogs and mushers.
+One year, I volunteered for Welsh at the Poplar Lake/Trail Center turn-around point so I could see more of the dogs and mushers.